menuclose

 Your capital is at risk.

-IG’s main trading platform is comprehensive and easy to use, but may feel overwhelming for beginners or those investing smaller sums.
-However, its new app, IG Invest, is a welcome addition that makes it easier for new investors to navigate and learn about the stock market.
+IG’s main trading platform is comprehensive, but may feel overwhelming for beginners or those investing smaller sums.
+However, the simpler IG Invest app is easier for new investors to use.

 verified#1 for Education